nikolajRoager/RTTGameMinimumViableProduct/devlog.md

 * Airplanes which can accept many waypoints, and which return to base
 * submarines and ASW
 * Radar and hidden units
+* Events
+* Rubber-banding AI recruitment

 Day 18, Sunday 12/10/2025
 ===================

 background
 -----
-I worked a lot las t week, so I didn't feel like working in the weekend, I only got half a day of work sunday
+I worked a lot last week, so I didn't feel like working in the weekend, I only got half a day of work sunday

 work
 ---------